The dual minimum distance of arbitrary dimensional algebraic--geometric codes

 \textbf{Abuse of language.} In what follows, given a codeword $c \in C_L (\Delta, G_m)$ or $c \in C_L (\Delta, G_m)^{\bot}$, we will call \textit{support of $c$} the set of points $P_{i_1}, \ldots, P_{i_s}$ in $\supp (\Delta)$ corresponding to the nonzero coordinates of $c$.

-Thanks to the following proposition, the problem of finding a lower bound for the minimum distance of the code $C_L (\Delta G)^{\bot}$ is translated into that of finding configurations of (minimally) $m$--linked in the points of the support of $\Delta$.
+Thanks to the following proposition, the problem of finding a lower bound for the minimum distance of the code $C_L (\Delta, G_m)^{\bot}$ is translated into that of finding configurations of (minimally) $m$--linked points in the support of $\Delta$.

 \begin{prop} The minimum distance of the code $C_L (\Delta, G_m)^{\bot}$ is the smallest number of $m$--linked points in the support of $\Delta$. \end{prop}

 \begin{rem} Equivalently it is the smallest number of \textit{minimally} $m$--linked points of $\supp (\Delta)$. \end{rem}